#742 Beyond the Great Western Peninsula

 The central narrative of 19th century Canadian history assumes the absorption of most of British North America by an expansionist central Canadian state.
 And to some extent such a political understanding is legitimate, especially as Canadian government institutions, from the post office to Indian Agencies and Geological Survey of Canada, were now compelled to expand and operate across a new continental Canada.
 But confederation, and Ontario’s subsequent expansion to the west and north, was primarily a top-down political act, not one based on rooted demographic or economic processes.

 Much of western and northern Canada has roots in the fur trade, not in southern Ontario.
 Regional and local historians and genealogists between Labrador and Vancouver Island trace stories, families, and genealogies back to the regional economies, employees, and families of a fur trade that predated confederation.
-Given the reach and depth of these histories and family ties, it might be time to look beyond central Canadian political and settlement history.
+Given the reach and depth of these histories and family ties, it might be time to look beyond central Canadian political and settlement history to embrace a large and rich history.

 Meanwhile, the textbook that so exercised me 25 years ago is still in print.
 Origins: Canadian History to Confederation, has a photo of a Prairie wagon on its cover.
 Then in its 3rd edition, it is now in its 8th.
 Co-authored now by Robert Wardhaugh, Alan MacEachern, R. Douglas Francis, Richard Jones, and Donald B. Smith, the book’s basic structure remains the same.
 Only two of its 21 chapters concern the 19th century fur trade territories and settlements and the three colonies that grew out of them: Chapter 19, “The Northwest,” and Chapter 20, “The Pacific Coast.”
 I feel sorry for those sessional lecturers.